ZupIT/beagle-docs/content/en/get-started/using-beagle-helpers/backend/beagle-grpc.md

 ### Step 6: Access your screen service

-- Finally, you can access the Beagle screen payload through the getScreen method of BeagleScreenService endpoint
+- Finally, you can access the Beagle screen payload using the getScreen method from the BeagleScreenService

 - For this, you need a client to get your service response.
 In this case, it is recommended the [BloomRPC](https://github.com/uw-labs/bloomrpc) to simulate a local request on your gRPC API: